Studio Widgets

 They are located in the right panel of the stage window, and their nature and behavior varies a lot depending on the widget type.
 For this reason, they are organized in families and sub-families to help the user to understand the usage of each of them.

 As described in the Rulex Studio Overview, the graphical representation offered by Rulex Studio View is more than a simple dashboarding.
-User can interact in a deep way with data underlying our analysis and trigger modification and editing on them.
-Therefore, widget families are organized around three different aims the user want to fullfill by using a View:
+Users can interact directly with the data underlying their analyses, trigger modifications, and perform editing operations on them.
+Depending on what users want to achieve with a view, widget families are organized around three different aims:

 The first step to start working on Widgets is to drag the desired one from the Widgets list on the right panel of the stage window and drop it onto the slide.

-By dragging the attribute as explained above, it will be allocated in the widget by default.
+After the attribute is dragged, as explained above, it will be allocated in the widget to a default position.
 In some cases, depending on the type of widget, users can define further configurations, which are explained in detail at the corresponding page of each specific widget.
+At the same time, the dropping area could be multiple if different attributes can be associated in different ways to the same widget.
+Even in this case, we refer to the single widget page for further explanations.

-Finally, some Widgets can also be rotated by using the circular icon above them, which appears when the widget is selected.
+To resize the height and the width, users need to click the widgets and adjust their dimensions using the squared handles along the border.
+Additionally, some Widgets can also be rotated using the circular icon above them, which appears when a widget is selected.

 Widget Context Menu